 Hodgkin lymphoma is of B cell origin.

-Patients usually present with painless lymphadenopathy or with incidental cervical or mediastinal adenopathy discovered on chest x-ray or physical exam.
+Patients usually present with painless lymphadenopathy or with incidental cervical or mediastinal adenopathy discovered on chest x-ray or physical examination.

 Biopsy shows pathognomonic, binucleated Reed-Sternberg cells.